-- Children will be expected to keep the Golden Rules and Forest School safety rules in the woods. - Children who break the rules, or endanger themselves or others within the group, will be given 'time-out' in the log circle. - For minor infringement of rules, children will be given a warning and one chance to correct their behaviour.
-If they fail to do this, they will be given 'Time-out'.
-On return to school, they will be given an orange code. - Should a child persist in unsafe behaviour, they will miss the next session of Forest School. - If children use an emergency call or blow their whistle when there is no emergency, they will miss the next session.
+- Children will be expected to keep the Golden Rules and Forest School safety rules during Forest School and outdoor learning. - For minor infringement of rules, children will be given a warning and one chance to correct their behaviour.
+If they fail to do this, they will be given 'Time-out' and an orange or blue code as appropriate. - Children who break the rules, or endanger themselves or others within the group, will be given 'time-out' and miss the next session. - If children use an emergency call or blow their whistle when there is no emergency, they will miss the next session.
 No warning will be given in this instance.